 Whalebone Vineyards & Winery

-From Thacher, continue on Vineyard Drive about three quarters of a mile.
-High on the hill overlooking this beautiful area known as Adelaida region is this interesting winery.
-The name comes from the whale bones and fossils found in the calcarous soils of this region.
+From Thacher, continue on Vineyard Drive about three-quarters of a mile.
+High on the hill, the winery overlooks this beautiful area known as Adelaida.
+The winery name comes from the whale bones and fossils found in the calcareous soils in the area.
 It is all about reds at this winery, Cabernet, Zinfandel, and Syrah.
-The Syrah wine has beautiful earthy characteristics while the Cab and Zin are deliciously fruit forward.
+The Syrah wine has beautiful earthy characteristics while the Cab and Zin are delicious fruit forward.

 Open Mon-Fri 11 to 5:00.
 Sat-Sun 10:00 to 5:30

 Tablas Creek Vineyard

 Continue on Vineyard Drive after leaving Whalebone and turn left at Adelaida Road.
 The winery is a partnership between the Perrin Family of the famous Châteauneuf-du-Pape winery Chateau de Beaucastel, and Robert Haas, an American wine merchant.
 The site of the winery was chosen after a long search for a climate and soil that matched that of the Chateau de Beaucastel in France.
 They also wanted to use identical Rhone varietal type grapes, so the winery imported cuttings from France and grafted them on to rootstock.
 The result is some excellent Rhone type wines that you won’t taste at any other California winery.
 We recommend the tour, which is not your ordinary winery tour.
 Much of the tour takes you through their nursery where you will learn how they graft their vines from the original cuttings from France.
 One other interesting note, the grapes are all organically grown here.
 There is a $10 fee, that includes a logo glass, and is refunded on any purchase of wine.

 Tasting room open 10 am to 4 daily, tours at 10:30 and 2:00